meta-llama/llama/MODEL_CARD.md

 **Evaluation of fine-tuned LLMs on different safety datasets.** Same metric definitions as above.

 # **Ethical Considerations and Limitations**

 Llama 2 is a new technology that carries risks with use.
 Testing conducted to date has been in English, and has not covered, nor could it cover all scenarios.
-For these reasons, as with all LLMs, Llama 2’s potential outputs cannot be predicted in advance, and the model may in some instances produce inaccurate, biased or other objectionable responses to user prompts.
+For these reasons, as with all LLMs, Llama 2’s potential outputs cannot be predicted in advance, and the model may in some instances produce inaccurate, biased, or other objectionable responses to user prompts.
 Therefore, before deploying any applications of Llama 2, developers should perform safety testing and tuning tailored to their specific applications of the model.

 Please see the Responsible Use Guide available at [https://ai.meta.com/llama/responsible-use-guide/](https://ai.meta.com/llama/responsible-use-guide/)